 Many Middle Eastern countries, cannons are fired at sunset to signal the end of the day’s fast.
 It is said to have started in Egypt over 200 years ago and is known as Midfa Al Iftar.
 It is especially prevalent in Qatar and Lebanon where it was recently revived by the Lebanese Army.

-Egypt is famous for many things, and one of these is the use of colorful lanterns, or fanous, during Ramadan.
+Egypt is famous for many things, and one of these is the use of colourful lanterns, or fanous, during Ramadan.
 According to legend, Egyptian welcomed the arrival of Caliph Moezz Eddin Allah to Cairo on the first day of Ramadan in the year 969 by lighting hundreds of lanterns.
 However, it’s unclear how these intricate lanterns actually became a part of Ramadan, but they are more of a cultural tradition than a religious one.

 Often compared to the Halloween tradition of trick-or-treating, this celebration sees children don bright traditional clothes and walk around the neighborhood singing traditional songs and collecting sweets.
 Like many Ramadan traditions, it is shared by many countries across the Gulf.
 It’s known as gerga’aan in Kuwait and Haq Al Laila in the UAE where it’s celebrated two weeks before Ramadan.